 Some designs are not registrable by law.
 These include designs for medals, layouts for integrated circuits, Australian currency and scandalous designs.
 A scandalous design is one which is shocking or offensive to the public or an individual's sense of propriety or morality.

-If you have already publicly disclosed your design (e.g. exhibited, sold copies, posted your design on a website), you may not be able to register it as it may not be considered to be new and distinctive.
+If you have already publicly disclosed your design (e.g. exhibited, sold copies, posted your design on a website), you may not be able to protect it as it may not be considered to be new and distinctive at the time of examination.
 You can use a formal publication process in the Australian Official Journal of Designs to prevent others from obtaining certification of a similar design.

 Examples of designs